2018 - Donna Magid, M.D., M.Ed.

 - Salter IV: through physis, metaphysic and epiphysis.
 (New math: “Salter II plus III =s IV”)

 BONE LENGTHENING: harnessing normal healing and Wolff’s Law to lengthen bones and restore symmetry of the extremities, most commonly the LE (UE or arm asymmetries are less noticeable cosmetically and functionally).
-Reasons for asymmetric bone length: most common is trauma, such as serious Salter injury in childhood with growth arrest or disruption, or adult fractures complicated by bone loss, infection, or non-union.
-Developmental or congenital deformities (e.g., proximal focal femoral deficiency, amniotic bands, fibular hemimelia, craniofacial deformities), childhood septic arthritis, Perthes disease, neurofibromatosis, and idiopathic leg length discrepancies may all benefit from bone lengthening (distraction osteogenesis).
+Reasons for asymmetric bone length: most common is trauma, such as serious Salter injury in childhood with growth arrest or disruption, bone loss, infection, or non-union.
+Developmental or congenital deformities (e.g., proximal focal femoral deficiency, amniotic bands, fibular hemimelia, craniofacial deformities), childhood events such as septic arthritis or Perthes disease, neurofibromatosis, and idiopathic leg length discrepancies may all benefit from bone lengthening (distraction osteogenesis).
 Gains may approach 6 inches.
 Calculations based on child’s age, gender, bone age, health, predicted future growth of bone of interest, and biologic parental heights help determine the final (post-pubertal) length desired, to achieve symmetry and render the lengthening goal more precise.

-There are several variations, but essentially an iatrogenic fracture (osteotomy) is introduced in a segment of bone with optimal healing potential (ie, not through the abnormal segment of bone but one with excellent vascular supply and anticipated healing such as the proximal tibia or distal femur), and external pins on each side of the osteotomy are connected to a frame around the extremity with adjusting bolts and screws.
+There are several variations, but essentially an iatrogenic fracture (osteotomy) is introduced in a segment of bone with optimal healing potential (ie, not through the abnormal segment of bone, nor through poorly vascularized regions; but one with excellent vascular supply and anticipated healing potential such as the proximal tibia or distal femur), and transverse through-and-through pins oproximal and distal to the osteotomy are connected to a frame around the extremity with adjusting bolts and screws.
 As the bone begins its normal healing response to osteotomy or fracture—bleeding, clot contraction, activity of osteoblasts, matrix deposition, neovascularity—the dynamic lengthening frame is extended very slowly, ~ mm/day increments, ‘tricking’ the bone cells into healing a slowly-expanding distraction gap.
 The rate is balanced to avoid premature bone consolidation (expanded too slowly) or over-distraction of the osteoblasts, which leads to fibrous, rather than bony, union and may injure stretching nerves and muscles.
 It may take up to several months (about 4-5 weeks per cm, roughly) to establish desired length of matrix and new bone (and of associated nerves, tendons, ligaments, muscles); and to rehab the extremity and coalescing new bone for full weight-bearing.
 Older children make excellent candidates—with the healing capacities of children but with sufficient motivation, comprehension, compliance and cooperation to tolerate the complex care schedules, pin track daily hygiene, physical therapy, discomfort, extended care and severe mobility limitations involved.
 Social/family/psychological factors are also weighed in assessing candidates.
 In the US bone-lengthening is NOT performed as a strictly cosmetic procedure in those desiring augmented height.